CesiumGS/3d-tiles/specification/Metadata/README.md

 #### ID

 IDs (`id`) uniquely identify a property within a class, and must contain only alphanumeric characters and underscores.
-IDs should be human-readable (wherever possible) and camel-case.
+IDs should be camel case strings that are human-readable (wherever possible).
 When IDs subject to these restrictions are not sufficiently clear for human readers, applications should also provide a property *name*.

 #### Name